 Buchanan House, the seat of the Chiefs of the Clan, was then occupied as the seat of the Montrose family until it was destroyed by fire in 1870.
 There have been attempts over the years to re-establish a Clan Chief, but in every case so far the lineage for such claims has been ruled to be extinguished for lack of documented heirs.
 In any event, there are no Buchanan lands left on which to sit as the Chief.

 Although Clan Buchanan and its successors commercial, political and philanthropic contributions are renowned (i.e., the Buchanan Society in Glasgow), one Buchanan's influence on Scottish history deserves mention.

 When Mary Queen of Scots returned from France to Scotland after the death of her husband, she brought Buchanan with her as her assistant in classical studies.
-Buchanan wrote many criticisms about the church, and satires about priestcraft.
-This lost him the favor of Mary, but nevertheless, he was later called to tutor the young King James VI of Scotland.
-It is said, that because of Buchanan's teachings, when Elizabeth ordered Mary's death James did nothing to intervene.
+Buchanan wrote many criticisms about the church and satires about priestcraft.
+This lost him the favour of Mary, but nevertheless, he was later called to tutor the young King James VI of Scotland.
+It is said, that because of Buchanan's teachings when Elizabeth ordered Mary's death James did nothing to intervene.

 On this side of the Atlantic, James Buchanan was born in 1791 in Lancaster, Pennsylvania.
 He was a son of Scots-Irish immigrants who would go on to become the fifteenth President of the United States.
 His term, which just pre-dated the Civil War, was one of the most difficult and turbulent in American history.